-- LHC - The Large Hadron Collider is using Linux.
+- LHC - The Large Hadron Collider uses Linux.

-- OLPC - The One Laptop Per Child program used Linux on all of its computers.
+- OLPC - The One Laptop Per Child program used Linux on all its computers.

 Linux distributions, flavors, and variants

 Linux may be obtained in two different ways.
 All the necessary components can be downloaded free of charge from the Internet, which means an operating system can be assembled for almost nothing.
 An alternative is to use a so-called distribution, which is a Linux variation offered by many companies.
 They include a broad range of applications and full programs that significantly simplify the installation of Linux.

-There are hundreds of different distributions of Linux that have been released.
-Below are just a few that we currently have listed on our site.
-A great site that lists almost every distribution, as well as rankings is DistroWatch.
+There are hundreds of different distributions of Linux were released.
+Below are a few that we currently have listed on our site.
+A great site that lists almost every distribution, and rankings is DistroWatch.

-Tip: You can see our "How do I know what kernel or distro of Linux I have?" document for information on identifying what distribution of Linux you have.
+You can see our "How do I know what kernel or distro of Linux I have?" page for information on identifying what distribution of Linux you have.

 |A - D||F - L||M - R||S - Z|